quadram-institute-bioscience/tatajuba/docs/tutorial.md

 files it generates from the FASTA file *if they are missing*.
 That is, tatajuba does not overwrite the `.amb`, `.ann`, `.bwt` etc. files every time it runs, therefore if you modify the fasta file please delete these index files so that tatajuba can reconstruct them.
+These index files _may_ be incompatible with the official BWA software, so please let tatajuba recreate them.

 By the way, these index files are generated in the same directory as the fasta file, thus please make sure that the reference files are in a directory where you have write permissions.